 - Avocado - Add a nice creamy texture.
 When selecting, make sure they're not too soft, but not too firm.
 Using a knife carefully, make a slit down the middle of the avocado all the way around lengthwise following the pit.
 Twist both halves until they pull apart and pop out the pit using a small pasta spoon. with that same spoon, scoop out the avocado and slices lengthwise into thin slices (1/8 inch thick).

 - Mango - Brings the sweet!
 When selecting, make sure they are not too soft, but not too firm.
-Skin the mango using a pairing knife like you would with a potato and then cut lengthwise 4 times around the pit.
+Skin the mango using a pairing knife as you would with a potato and then cut lengthwise 4 times around the pit.
 Dice into bite-size pieces.
 Feel free to substitute fresh berries.

 - Scallions - An overall staple in Asian cuisine and brings both savory notes, yet a crunch as a simple garnish.
-Make sure to pull out any bad pieces and chop into 1/4 inch pieces.
+Make sure to pull out any bad pieces and chop them into 1/4 inch pieces.

 Here are a few ways you can vary or make changes to your Salmon Buddha Bowl:

-- To make this keto friendly: use cooked riced cauliflower as a substitution for the quinoa, use snow peas (lower in sugar) or green beans in place of sugar snap peas, use a modified amount of berries in place of the mango.
+- To make this keto-friendly: use cooked riced cauliflower as a substitution for the quinoa, use snow peas (lower in sugar) or green beans in place of sugar snap peas, use a modified amount of berries in place of the mango.

 - Make it low fat: use a fat free or low fat mayonnaise to lower the fat in this recipe.
 You can also reduce or eliminate the amount of avocado used and you could use a smaller portion of salmon.

 - Any type of rice could be substituted for the quinoa in this dish.
-Sushi, rice, jasmine, basmati, and brown rice are my favorites, but regular long grain works too.
+Sushi, rice, jasmine, basmati, and brown rice are my favorites, but regular long-grain works too.
 Brown Rice is the healthiest option of the four.

 - Do you like it spicier or less spicy?
-You can adjust the amount of sriracha you use in the recipe the level of spicy you prefer.
+You can adjust the amount of sriracha you use in the recipe to the level of spicy you prefer.
 Add more sriracha if you prefer.

 - Give a Mexican-style twist.
 Use Spanish rice as your starch and even replace the seaweed with street corn tortillas to turn into tacos!
-From there, play around with the other ingredients and use tomatoes, shredded lettuce, sliced olives.
+From there, play around with the other ingredients and use tomatoes, shredded lettuce, and sliced olives.
 Maybe substitute sour cream for mayonnaise.
 Use salsa in place of the sriracha sauce.
 There are no rules! 🙂

-- Sourcing is tough these days, but if you can find fresh sushi grade salmon or ahi tuna, raw sushi-style seafood would be a delicious substitute for the cooked flaked salmon in this recipe.
+- Sourcing is tough these days, but if you can find fresh sushi-grade salmon or ahi tuna, raw sushi-style seafood would be a delicious substitute for the cooked flaked salmon in this recipe.